CloudEngineHub/AutoVLA/README.md

     --output_dir /path/to/output \
     --drivelm_path /path/to/drivelm/v1_1_train_nus.json

-# Switch back to main environment when done
+# Switch back to the main environment when done
 conda activate autovla
 ```